Oliver Filley

 Oliver Dwight Filley (May 23, 1806 – August 21, 1881) was an American businessman, abolitionist, and politician who served as the 16th mayor of St. Louis, Missouri, from 1858 to 1861.

 Early life

 Filley was born on May 23, 1806, in Bloomfield, Connecticut.
 He was the eldest of six children, five sons and one daughter, born to Oliver Filley and Annis (née Humphrey) Filley.
 His siblings included Marcus Lucius Filley, Jay Humphrey Filley, Joseph Earl Filley, Giles Franklin Filley, Jennette Annis Filley and John Eldridge Filley, who all became prominent.

 Career

-In 1829, Filley emigrated to St. Louis, Missouri.
+In 1829, Filley migrated to St. Louis, Missouri.
 He ran a successful tinware business in St. Louis, eventually amassing a fortune and retired in 1873.
 He was a director of the Bank of the State of Missouri, and "subscribed largely" to the Kansas Pacific Railway.
 He contributed financially to Frank P. Blair's antislavery newspaper the St. Louis Union.

 Mayor of St. Louis

 Originally, Filley was a "hard money Jackson Democrat" and a personal friend of Thomas H. Benton, the Democratic U.S. Senator from Missouri from 1821 to 1851 who was a champion of westward expansion in the United States, a cause that became known as Manifest Destiny.
 During the time late 1840s when the Wilmot Proviso proposed to ban slavery in territory acquired from Mexico in the Mexican War,.
 Filley declared himself in full support of Free Soil and the emancipation of Missouri, leading him to support Martin Van Buren in the presidential election of 1848.
 The Free Soil party was eventually absorbed into the Republican party.

 He was the first Civil War mayor of St. Louis and he became the first mayor elected for a two-year term under the new City Charter of 1859.
 He was reluctant to take the position.
 As mayor, he headed the movement for arousing and consolidating union sentiment as the chairman for the Committee of Public Safety.
 The Fire Alarm Telegraph System was completed and put into use during his term in office.